Fujitsu workers agree to end long-running dispute

 Security certification introduced to help public sector hire right skills

-The British Computer Society has introduced a pilot certification scheme for government information assurance professionals in order to help public sector employers choose the right specialist with the right skills and expertise for the job.
-The full Information Assurance Specialist Certification scheme, developed for the Communications Electronics Security Group, GCHQ‘s information assurance agency, will be […]
+The British Computer Society has launched a pilot certification scheme for government information assurance professionals to help public sector employers hire specialists with the right skills.
+The scheme, developed with GCHQ’s CESG agency, covers six security roles across three practitioner levels and will fully launch early next year.

 Half of public sector workers fail to recommend it as career choice